oesteban/hcph-sops/docs/data-collection/pre-session.md

 !!! info "Thanks"
     All the documentation about the eye-tracker is derived from Benedetta Franceschiello's user guide.
+We greatly appreciate her help with the eye-tracker.

 Instructions of operations to be performed before the participant arrival, **before EACH session** (i.e., DAY OF SCAN)